 Help Your Coaching Clients Crush the Competition

-In a growth economy like ours, business owners want to get aggressive.
+In an economy like ours, business owners want to get aggressive.
 They want to build their companies and increase profitability.
 And as part of this, they want to know how you can help your coaching clients crush the competition.

 At the heart of this is marketing.
 But not just marketing for its own sake.
 At its most effective, marketing is nothing more or less than the art of communicating in a clear and compelling way the most significant promise your client’s company makes to their core audience.

 Now don’t worry.
 This isn’t another tired discussion on how to help your clients articulate a unique selling proposition.
 There’s a whole lot more to it than that.
 In many instances, you’ve got to actually help them re-invent their core business.

 Otherwise, they’ll still be competing on price because they’re really the same as everyone else–no matter how much you dress it up.
 And savvy consumers know that.

 Meet Jenny, a daycare business owner client who wants to dominate her market.
 How do you help her do it?